Turn RunPod's per-second GPU spend into a running cost

 GPU pods are billed by the second.
 You rent a machine of a given GPU type, and the meter runs from the moment it starts until you stop it.
 It’s pay-as-you-go, with no long-term commitment by default.
 The rate depends on the GPU class you pick and on where it runs: Secure Cloud (enterprise tier-3/tier-4 datacenters) costs more than Community Cloud (vetted third-party hosts).
 Community also offers spot instances, cheaper but interruptible, so they suit checkpoint-tolerant training more than a live service.

-Serverless endpoints bill the seconds your workers actually run, and what you’re billed for depends on the worker type.
-Flex workers scale to zero between requests, so you pay only for the seconds spent handling them (plus a short cold start when one spins up).
+Serverless endpoints bill per second a worker is running, and what you’re billed for depends on the worker type.
+Flex workers scale to zero between requests, but a billed second is more than just the request: it covers the worker starting up and loading your model, the request itself, and a short idle-timeout window the worker stays warm afterward — waiting for the next request before it scales back down.
 Active workers stay always-on at a steadier rate, with no cold start, but you pay for the idle time too.
 Which one fits depends on how constant your traffic is.

-Network volumes — persistent storage you attach to pods — bill per gigabyte-month, and this is the meter that catches people.
-It keeps charging for the space you reserve whether or not a pod is using it.
+Network volumes — persistent storage you attach to pods, separate from a pod’s own disk — bill per gigabyte-month, and this is the meter that catches people.
+It keeps charging for the space you reserve whether or not a pod is using it, and survives even terminating the pod.
 A volume left behind after a job finishes goes on costing until you delete it.

 | What you’re paying for | How RunPod meters it |